ErikOSorensen/mmw/README.md

 | classification/TIMESTAMPS_classified_motivations.zip | 20 LLM-made classifications | CC0 |
 | classification/motivations.csv | Collected motivations | CC0|

+A codebook of the three primary datasources is available as mmwinner_codebook.pdf and in DDI XML source form as mmwinner_codebook.xml.

 We are providing a zip files with the 20-LLM classifications we experimented with.
 These files are derived, and are provided as a single archive because they are intended for reproducibility and audit